hei12011996/sprint-boot-multi-tier-test/api_design.md

     When POST to /parkingboys

-    Then it should return 400 (Bad Request)
+    Then it should return status code 400 (Bad Request)

 3. When GET to /parkingboys